Maven Artifacts

 extension | - | pom (always) |

-In case of “build plugins” and “build extensions”, as they are JARs, this is how corresponding elements are mapped
+In the case of “build plugins” and “build extensions”, as they are JARs, this is how corresponding elements are mapped

 (for build extension change the XML path prefix to project/build/extensions/extension[x]